MicrosoftDocs/xamarin-docs/docs/ios/platform/binding-swift/walkthrough.md

         ```

     > [!TIP]
-    > If you want to support just a single platform (for example, you are building an app, which can be run on a device only) you can skip the step to create the fat library and use the output framework from the device build earlier.
+    > If you want to support just a single platform (for example, you are building an app, which can be run on a device only) you can skip the step to create the .xcframework library and use the output framework from the device build earlier.

     > [!TIP]
-    > You can also use [the helper script](https://github.com/alexeystrakh/xamarin-binding-swift-framework/blob/master/Swift/Scripts/build.fat.sh#L16-L24) to create the .xcframework, which automates all steps above.
+    > You can also use [the helper script](https://github.com/alexeystrakh/xamarin-binding-swift-framework/blob/master/Swift/Scripts/build.xcframework.sh#L16-L24) to create the .xcframework, which automates all steps above.

 ## Prepare metadata